 Covid-19 turned the world on its head!
-For University students and recent Graduates, this has meant virtual lectures, changes to assessments and, unfortunately, a decrease in the amount of graduate jobs available.
+This has meant virtual lectures, changes to assessments and, unfortunately, a decrease in the amount of graduate jobs available for University students and recent Graduates.

 The good news is, graduate recruitment is bouncing back!
-If you’re looking to apply for a graduate role, here are some tips on how you can use the experiences you’ve had in Covid-19 to your advantage.
+Here are some tips on how you can use the experiences you’ve had in Covid-19 to your advantage if you’re looking to apply for a graduate role,.

 Equally, if things were more challenging virtually, use that to your advantage to explore how you overcame challenges and adapted.
-In fact, it’s worth considering how you contributed to any innovative or new ways of working – because the situation was uncharted territory, you might be surprised how much of a difference you actually made.
+In fact, consider how you contributed to any innovative or new ways of working, because the situation was uncharted territory.
+You might be surprised how much of a difference you actually made.

 Another important thing to remember is that, for many, virtual practices and some aspects of working from home are here to stay.
 Your virtual experiences are actually very relevant and have prepared you for working in a hybrid workforce.

-In terms of recruitment processes themselves, many companies are looking to keep elements of virtual recruitment as their ‘norm’ going forward, as it has enabled businesses to retain a wider candidate pool.
+In terms of recruitment processes themselves, many companies are looking to keep elements of virtual recruitment as their ‘norm’ going forward.
+Virtual has enabled businesses to retain a wider candidate pool.
 The experience you've had communicating in a virtual world has helped to prepare you for this.